 Home of Henry VIII and the Tudor dynasty: a 500-year old royal pleasure palace

-The original Tudor palace was begun by Cardinal Wolsey in the early 16th century, but it soon attracted the attention of Henry VIII, who brought all his six wives here.
+The original Tudor Hampton Court Palace was begun by Cardinal Wolsey in the early 16th century, but it soon attracted the attention of Henry VIII, who brought all his six wives here.
 Surrounded by gorgeous gardens and famous features such as the Maze and the Great Vine, the palace has been the setting for many nationally important events.

 When William III and Mary II (1689-1702) took the throne in 1689, they commissioned Sir Christopher Wren to build an elegant new baroque palace.
 Later, Georgian kings and princes occupied the splendid interiors.
 When the royals left in 1737, impoverished 'grace and favour' aristocrats moved in.